eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-7.md

 ### Changes to `xps_listener` & `xps_connection`

-In stage 6, the flow of events of listener and connection were as follows:
+In stage 6, the flow was as follows:

 - We create a listener using `xps_listener_create()`, called by `main.c` and attach it the new listener instance to the loop to monitor for events.
 - When the loop notifies us for events, the event could be from a listener (client trying to establish connection to the server) or from a connection (read event from a connected client).